-1.Are Human Subjects Involved in your research? ☐ Yes ☐ No If Yes to Human Subjects:

-,

-IRB Status? \square Pending \square Approved \square Exempt \square Not yet Initiated

-If approved or exempt, attach the IRB letter to the application

-IRB Approval Date Click or tap to enter a date.

-Human Subject Assurance Number

-Traman bab jeet / tobarance ryamber

-2.Is proprietary/privileged information included in the application? \Box Yes \Box No

-3.Does this project involve activities outside the United States or partnerships with

-international collaborators?

-□ Yes □ No

-If yes, identify the countries:

-Explain expected involvement in project:
+1.Are Human Subjects Involved in your research? ☐ Yes ☐ No If Yes to Human Subjects: IRB Status? ☐ Pending ☐ Approved ☐ Exempt ☐ Not yet Initiated If approved or exempt, attach the IRB letter to the application IRB Approval Date Click or tap to enter a date.
+Human Subject Assurance Number 2.Is proprietary/privileged information included in the application? $\Box$ Yes $\Box$ No 3.
+Does this project involve activities outside the United States or partnerships with international collaborators? ☐ Yes ☐ No If yes, identify the countries: Explain expected involvement in project: